Anxiety is bullshit. It’s frustrating, annoying, and you’re probably sick of dealing with it on a daily basis.

 The Diagnostic and Statistical Manual of Mental Disorders (DSM) is something you may be familiar with if you dabbled in a psychology course at any time in your life.
 You may be extra familiar if you received a diagnosis out of it.

 The DSM-5 is the recent copy that contains a variety of personality disorders, mental disorders, categories, symptoms, traits, and identifiers.
 This includes depression, general anxiety disorder, borderline personality disorder, etc, etc. According to professionals I have anxiety.
 My dad has anxiety, my siblings have anxiety, and I have anxiety.
 It’s who I am, right?

 It’s who I am, right?

-Danger in the Diagnosis
+Anxiety is Bullshit: The danger in the Diagnosis

 After being officially labeled with generalized anxiety disorder (GAD).
 I slotted this new identifier into my persona and acted accordingly.
 I was anxious going to busy public spaces, I was too anxious to go on dates, I wouldn’t bother trying out for a school team because I was anxious, the same went for jobs.
 What would someone with anxiety do?